Ryan Kesler

-Kesler played junior hockey with the U.S. National Team Development Program from which he then accepted a scholarship to play college hockey with the Ohio State Buckeyes of the Central Collegiate Hockey Association (CCHA).
+Kesler played junior ice hockey with the USA Hockey National Team Development Program from which he then accepted a scholarship to play college ice hockey with the Ohio State Buckeyes of the Central Collegiate Hockey Association (CCHA).
 In one season with the Buckeyes, he was an honorable mention for the CCHA All-Rookie Team and was named CCHA Rookie of the Week three times and CCHA Rookie of the Month once.
-In addition to the U.S. National Team Development Program and the Ohio State Buckeyes, Kesler has also suited up for the Manitoba Moose of the American Hockey League (AHL), where he was named to the 2005 AHL All-Star Game.
+In addition to the USA Hockey National Team Development Program and the Ohio State Buckeyes, Kesler has also suited up for the Manitoba Moose of the American Hockey League (AHL), where he was named to the 2005 AHL All-Star Game.

-Kesler has represented the United States at seven International Ice Hockey Federation-sanctioned events, winning one World U18 Championship gold medal, one World Junior Championships gold medal, one 2010 Winter Olympics silver medal, and one 2001 World U-17 Hockey Challenge, gold medal.
+Kesler has represented the United States at seven International Ice Hockey Federation-sanctioned events, winning one World U18 Championship gold medal, one World Junior Championship gold medal, one Winter Olympics silver medal, and one World U-17 Hockey Challenge gold medal.

 Early life

-Ryan Kesler was born on August 31, 1984, in Livonia, Michigan, to Linda and Mike Kesler.
+Kesler was born on August 31, 1984, in Livonia, Michigan, to Linda and Mike Kesler.
 He is the youngest of three children, after brother Todd and sister Jenny.
-His father, Mike, played college hockey at Colorado College and was a supervisor with the Blue Cross and Blue Shield Association for 37 years.
+His father, Mike, played college ice hockey at Colorado College and was a supervisor with the Blue Cross and Blue Shield Association for 37 years.
 He introduced his children to the ice at a very young age; Ryan recalls skating at around age four.
-Mike also coaches a Junior B hockey team and runs a hockey school in Livonia, which Kesler attended as a child every summer from the age of six to seventeen.
+Mike also coaches a Junior B ice hockey team and runs an ice hockey school in Livonia, which Kesler attended as a child every summer from the age of six to seventeen.
 In April 2007, Mike was diagnosed with carcinoid cancer and had seven inches of his small intestine removed in order to be rid of it.

 Kesler played minor ice hockey in Detroit for teams such as Compuware, Honeybaked and Little Caesars of the Midwest Elite Hockey League (MWEHL).
 He played in the 1998 Quebec International Pee-Wee Hockey Tournament with the Little Caesars team.
 Around age 13, Kesler was cut from every AAA team he tried out for.
 Consequently, he played for his dad's Livonia Hockey Association bantam team, which he coached.
 Kesler credits his brother, who is nine years older than him, for getting him into hockey.
 During his minor career, he established a lasting friendship with Chris Conner, who went on to be drafted by the Dallas Stars.

-Despite growing up in Michigan, he was a Minnesota North Stars fan.
+Despite growing up in Michigan near Detroit, he was a Minnesota North Stars fan.
 As a young hockey player, Kesler looked up to North Stars center and fellow Livonia native Mike Modano as a role model.
 He has also listed Joe Sakic of the Quebec Nordiques and Colorado Avalanche as a favorite player during his childhood.